Slovenia: Climate

 Slovenia is located in temperate latitudes.
 The climate is also influenced by the variety of relief, and the influence of the Alps and the Adriatic Sea.
 In the northeast, the continental climate type with the greatest difference between winter and summer temperatures prevails.
 In the coastal region, there is a sub-Mediterranean climate.
 The effect of the sea on the temperature rates is also visible up the Soča Valley, while a severe Alpine climate is present in the high mountain regions.
 There is a strong interaction between these three climatic systems across most of the country.

 Precipitation, often coming from the Gulf of Genoa, varies across the country as well, with over 3500 mm in some western regions and dropping down to 800 mm in Prekmurje.
 Snow is quite frequent in winter and the record snow cover in Ljubljana was recorded in 1952 at 146 cm.

 Compared to Western Europe, Slovenia is not very windy, because it lies in the slipstream of the Alps.
 The average wind speeds are lower than in the plains of the nearby countries.
 Due to the rugged terrain, local vertical winds with daily periods are present.
 Besides these, there are three winds of particular regional importance: the bora, the jugo, and the foehn.
 The jugo and the bora are characteristic of the Littoral.
 Whereas the jugo is humid and warm, the bora is usually cold and gusty.
-The foehn is typical of the Alpine regions in the north of Slovenia.
+The foehn is typical of the Alpine regions in northern Slovenia.
 Generally present in Slovenia are the northeast wind, the southeast wind and the north wind.